Office of African American Affairs

 Through the enforcement of Building, Zoning, Fire, Environmental, Property Maintenance and other ordinances, DNS protects the value of investments in neighborhoods and commercial properties and supports community goals of building safe and healthy neighborhoods and increasing investment and economic vitality throughout the City.

 The City of Milwaukee adopts the the State of Wisconsin Building Code for Residential and Commercial Structures.
 The Permit & Development Center is located at 809 N. Broadway, first floor.
-Our hours are 8:00 a.m. to 4:30 p.m. on Monday, Wednesday, Thursday and Friday.
-Tuesday hours are 8:00 a.m. to noon.
+Our hours are 8:00 a.m. to 4:30 p.m., but will not schedule appointments on Wednesdays.

 If you require an inspector to make an inspection related to a permit or a complaint investigation, you will need to make an appointment.
 Click on your preferred section below to see a list of inspections conducted and who to call.